webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 This section of the guide shows how SVG is deployed along with other core web standards, with which you should already be familiar.
-It highlights some notable differences with them, and provides a quick tour of many SVG features that are covered in more detail in other sections.
-It focuses on the unique way you can build complex interactive graphics from reusable components, and how to flexibly place them within various drawing surfaces.
-As part of a grand tour to get a feel for how SVG markup works, you'll stroll through an example that shows how to build a pair of eyes, and how to move them around and make them blink.
+It highlights some notable differences, and provides a quick tour of many SVG features that are covered in more detail in other sections.
+It focuses on the unique way you can build complex interactive graphics from reusable components, and how to flexibly resize them and place them within various drawing surfaces.
+As part of a grand tour to get a feel for SVG markup, you'll stroll through an example that shows how to build a pair of eyes, and how to move them around and make them blink.

 ==Defining the drawing area==

 There are several ways to deploy SVG, with various options outlined in the section at the bottom of this page.
-Examples used throughout this guide feature ''oinline'' SVG that's directly embedded within HTML, showing how to flexibly apply CSS and JavaScript to the SVG graphic and the HTML content.
-The basic markup looks like this, with an
-'''svg''' tag encapsulating the graphics:
+Examples used throughout this guide feature ''inline'' SVG that's directly embedded within HTML, which allows you to flexibly apply CSS and JavaScript to both the SVG graphic and the HTML content.
+The basic markup looks like this, with an '''svg''' tag encapsulating the graphics:

 <syntaxhighlight lang="xml">
 <html>